June 15, 2020

-Our office uses the CSM platform Symplicity to collect and promote job and internship opportunities for students and alumni.
+Our office uses the platform Handshake to collect and promote job and internship opportunities for students and alumni.
 We are always thrilled to add employers who are interested in finding Kenyon talent and who want to post to our job board.
-If you’re familiar with Symplicity, you can log in or request a new account.
-Or, you can simply fill out our Internship and Job Listing Form and we’ll post the opportunity on Symplicity for you.
+If you’re familiar with Handshake, you can log in or create an account.

 If you cannot make it to Kenyon, that's alright!
 We will help your organization collect student resumes upon your request and send them to you on a time schedule that meets your needs.
 Please contact us for details!

 Nothing gets students more excited about an organization than seeing the company in action.
 Kenyon arranges group site visits in different cities around the US over Spring Break each March.
 These are opportunities for students to visit top businesses and hear about potential careers from company leaders and young associates, providing valuable insight into different fields.
 Companies also can share about job and internship opportunities, and receive a résumé book of attendees.
 Please let us know if you’d like us to visit your organization.

 Before students pick an internship for a summer, they often want to get a better sense of the organization’s work or of the industry more broadly.
 One-to-five day externships are a great way for students to experience your organization and consider future opportunities with your company.
 There is no cost to you, and great mini-experiences mean students start to share word-of-mouth endorsements of your company with their peers.
 Learn more about becoming a Job Shadow Program sponsor.